incf-nidash/PyNIDM/docker/README.md

 ```

 After the server is started you can continue to modify the files in your
-~/PyNIDM/ttl directory and those changes will immediatly be reflected in the
+~/PyNIDM/ttl directory and those changes will immediately be reflected in the
 REST API results.